 What are the global perspectives on a business career?

 Gaining practical experience while studying for an online business degree in Tennessee is essential for career readiness.
-Many Tennessee universities partner with local businesses, offering virtual internships and project collaborations that let students apply classroom knowledge to real-world challenges.
+Many universities in Tennessee offer internship opportunities that can be completed remotely or locally, allowing students to apply classroom knowledge to real-world business settings.
+According to the Tennessee Department of Labor and Workforce Development, internships in growing sectors such as healthcare, finance, and manufacturing provide valuable hands-on experience.

-Choosing the right concentration within an online business degree program in Tennessee begins with assessing your career goals and interests.
-Popular concentrations include finance, marketing, management, and supply chain, each aligned with distinct career paths.
-For example, Tennessee's growing logistics sector makes supply chain management a promising field, supported by data from the Tennessee Department of Economic and Community Development.
+Choosing the right concentration within an online business degree program in Tennessee begins with assessing your career goals.
+Popular concentrations include finance, marketing, management, and supply chain, each aligning with different sectors in Tennessee's diverse economy.
+For example, Nashville's growing healthcare and tech industries often demand strong management and marketing skills.

 See What Experts Have To Say About Studying Business